mainsail-crew/docs/docs/mainsailos/faq/serial-mcu-connection.md

 - **Wiring**: Ensure TX/RX are crossed correctly and GND is connected
 - **Voltage levels**: Confirm your MCU uses 3.3V logic on its UART pins
+- **Serial device**: Verify you are using the correct device path for your board
 - **Firmware**: Verify the MCU was flashed with UART (not USB) communication enabled
 - **Baud rate**: Both Klipper firmware and `printer.cfg` must use the same baud rate (default: 250000)